Tax residency in Germany – an Unpleasant Surprise!

 Germany is an attractive place to live in the center of Europe and the EU.
 It is safe, relaxed and highly developed.
 Its political system is stable and reliable, while its powerful economy is the largest in Europe.
 Known for its long and rich cultural history, Germany offers a very high standard of living.
 All these reasons make Germany a favorite destination for foreigners from inside and outside of the EU.

 However, there is no free lunch!
 Moving to Germany triggers very often some unexpected tax consequences, which everyone should consider carefully before coming to Germany.
 It is very easy to become tax resident in Germany!
-However, a tax residency in Germany very often does not fit to the individual’s carefully planned tax setting.
+However, German tax residency very often does not fit to the individual’s carefully planned tax setting.

 Prerequisites for becoming tax resident in Germany pursuant to German domestic law